 Ken Rehbehn is a principal analyst with Critical Communications Insights.
 With over 30 years of experience in the field, Rehbehn provides insight into mobile radio access network (RAN) and core network trends including HSPA, LTE, 5G, small cells, base station antennas, Distributed Antenna Systems (DAS), Self Optimizing Networks (SON) and operator Wi-Fi.
 In addition, with more than 40 years of experience in the fire and rescue service, Rehbehn is an expert in public safety mobile broadband communications solutions.

-Director Service Provider Analysis, Networks and Service Platforms, Strategy Analytics Inc.
+Director Service Provider Analysis, Wireless Networks and Platforms, Strategy Analytics Inc.

-Sue has over 30 years’ experience with Communications Service Providers (CSPs) developing business cases for Mobile Broadband, Voice and Value Added IP services.
+Sue has over 20 years’ experience with Service Providers developing business cases for Mobile Broadband, Voice and Value Added IP services.

 Sue has also held multiple marketing and management positions at software and networking startups selling to Internet, Telecommunications and Mobile service providers.
 In her early career she was an IT Systems Analyst at UKAEA, University of Pennsylvania Computer Center, Burroughs Corp. (now Unisys) and Bolt Beranek and Newman (BBN – now Raytheon) as it launched the second commercial Internet.

 She obtained BA and MA in Economics from University of Cambridge, England and an MBA in Operations Management from the Wharton School.
 She completed PhD coursework at MIT’s Sloan School.
-Sue brings to Strategy Analytics a unique range of experience across wireless, fixed telephony and internet services.
+Sue brings to Strategy Analytics a unique range of 25+ years experience across wireless, telephony and internet services.

 Keith Dyer is founder and editor of The Mobile Network.
 He has 18 years experience covering the mobile network technology ecosystem as a journalist and editor.
 In 2013 Keith founded The Mobile Network, introducing a new voice to the media covering mobile network technology.
 Through a variety of channels, TMN specialises in understanding and making sense of the technology that helps operators design, plan, optimise and monetise mobile networks.
 In 2015 he launched Inside5G, a blog that has tracked early developments in 5G, with interviews with many key players.